Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Distributed Approach

 \section{Distributed Approach}

 The previous construction relies heavily on the minimum spanning tree of $S$.
 It is well known that this tree cannot be constructed locally, thus we are implicitly assuming that the network is constructed by a single processor that knows the location of all other vertices.
-In ad-hoc networks, it is often desirable that each vertex can compute its adjacencies using only local information.
+In ad-hoc networks, it is often desirable that each vertex can compute its adjacencies using only local information, i.e., using only information about vertices at most a certain maximum distance away.

 In the following, we provide an alternative construction.
-Although the length of the edges is increased by a constant factor, it has the benefit that it can be constructed locally and that it can be extended to compute $k$ layers.
+Although, for any fixed $k$, the length of the edges is increased by a constant factor of $12 \sqrt{2} k$ (see Theorem~\ref{thm:main2} below for details), it has the benefit that it can be constructed locally and that it can be extended to compute $k$ layers, for $k \leq n/12$.
 The only global property that is needed is a value~$\beta$ that should be at least $\BE(\MST(S))$.
 We also note that these plane disjoint graphs are not necessarily trees, as large cycles cannot be detected locally.

-Before we describe our approach, we report the result of Garc\'ia~\cite{g-nepstg-15} that states that every point set of at least $3k$ points contains $k$ layers.
-Since the details of this construction are important for our construction and the manuscript is not yet available, we add a proof sketch.
+Before we describe our approach, we report the result of Biniaz and Garc\'ia~\cite{biniaz_garcia} that every point set of at least $3k$ points contains $k$ layers.
+Since the details of this construction are important for our construction, we add a proof sketch.